sebastian-software/eslint-config-readable/readme.md

 - `flowtype-errors`: Helps writing correct FlowType declarations.
 - `import`: Checks whether imports map to valid entry points.
 - `jsx-a11y`: Accessibility checks for JSX tags e.g. requiring `alt` tags on images.
-- `lodash`: Lodash specific checks and hints to prefer common features over custom/builtin.
 - `no-use-extend-native`: Prevent extending native objects/classes like `Array` or `String`.
 - `node`: Prevents usage of deprecated features and other checks when developing NodeJS based apps.
 - `promise`: Checks for correctly working with Promises.
 - `react`: React specific checks for requiring specific structures of classes + preferring functional patterns.
 - `security`: Checks for security issues in e.g. RegExps.
-- `you-dont-need-lodash-underscore`: Showcases where ES5 would be a better solution than Lodash.